open5e/open5e/source/Spellcasting/spells_a-z/d/daylight.rst

 **Duration:** 1 hour

-A 60 foot radius sphere of light spreads out from a point you choose within range.
-The sphere is bright light and sheds dim light for an additional 60 feet.
+A 60 foot radius :ref:`srd:sphere` of light spreads out from a point you choose within range.
+The :ref:`srd:sphere` is bright light and sheds dim light for an additional 60 feet.

 If you chose a point on an object you are holding or one that isn't